Germans commemorate 'Night of Broken Glass' terror as antisemitism is on the rise again

 The German government has been one of Israel's staunchest supporters since the Oct.
 7 attack, and Scholz and other leaders have repeatedly vowed to protect Germany's Jewish community.

-Still, Anna Segal, manager of the Berlin Jewish community Kahal Adass Jisroel, which was attacked last month in an attempted firebombing, told The Associated Press that not enough is being done to protect them and other Jews in Germany.
+Still, Anna Segal, manager of the Berlin Jewish community Kahal Adass Jisroel, which was attacked in October in an attempted firebombing, told The Associated Press that not enough is being done to protect them and other Jews in Germany.

 She said the community's 450 members have been living in fear since the attack and that authorities haven't fully responded to calls to increase security for them.